marcellodesales/minitwit/README.md

 minitwit-minitwit-runtime-1  |     "TRAP_HTTP_EXCEPTIONS": false,
 minitwit-minitwit-runtime-1  |     "USE_X_SENDFILE": false
 minitwit-minitwit-runtime-1  | }
+minitwit-minitwit-runtime-1  | [2023-03-09 04:54:36,324] INFO in minitwit: Using local db sqlite:////var/minitwit/minitwit.db
-minitwit-minitwit-runtime-1  |  * Serving Flask app 'minitwit.py'
+minitwit-minitwit-runtime-1  |  * Serving Flask app 'minitwit'
 minitwit-minitwit-runtime-1  |  * Debug mode: off
 minitwit-minitwit-runtime-1  | WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead. minitwit-minitwit-runtime-1  |  * Running on all addresses (0.0.0.0)